ioos/glider-dac/_docs/ngdac-netcdf-file-format-version-2.md

 ### Dimensions

-NetCDF files submitted by the individual glider operators contain 2 dimension variables:
+NetCDF files submitted by the individual glider operators contain two dimension variables:

- + *time*: time when the individual sensor record was recorded.
+ - *time*: time when the individual sensor record was recorded.
- + *traj_strlen*: string specifying the trajectory name.
+ - *traj_strlen*: string specifying the trajectory name.

 According to [CF Conventions](https://cfconventions.org/Data/cf-conventions/cf-conventions-1.7/build/ch02s05.html), dimension variables are not allowed to have missing values (i.e.: *_FillValue*).

 The aggregated data sets created by the NGDAC contain the following additional dimensions to increase the data access methods and are **NOT** included in the individual profile NetCDF files submitted by the glider operators:

- + *trajectory*
+ - *trajectory*,
- + *profile*
+ - *profile*,
- + *obs*
+ - *obs*, and
- + *wmo_id_strlen*
+ - *wmo_id_strlen*.

 ### Trajectory Variables

 The *trajectory* variable stores a character array that identifies the deployment during which the data was gathered.
-This variable is used by the DAC to aggregate all individual NetCDF profiles containing the same trajectory value into a single trajectory profile data set.
+This variable is used by the NGDAC to aggregate all individual NetCDF profiles containing the same trajectory value into a single trajectory profile data set.
 This value should be a character array that uniquely identifies the deployment.
 Each individual NetCDF file from the deployment data set must have the same value.

 #### _trajectory_